harrycresswell/harry/site/content/projects/albion.md

 [[blocks]]
 heading = "Design Research"
 subheading = ""
-content = "<p>During our initial meeting we discussed the brand vision, key objectives and potential strategies.
-We identified the most appropriate technology the team would feel comfortable using.</p><p>A design brief helped clarify project goals and functionality requirements, and outlined the look and feel that was expected.</p><p>Following this we conducted our own research to learn more about the market, target audience and competition.</p>" template = "body-copy"
+content = "<p>During our initial meeting we discussed the brand vision, key objectives and potential strategies, and identified the most appropriate technology the team felt comfortable using.</p><p>A design brief helped clarify project goals and functionality requirements, and outlined the expected look and feel.</p><p>Following this we conducted our own research to learn more about the market, target audience and competition.</p>" template = "body-copy"
 [[blocks]]
 iframe_url = "https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FPdqg7pCEvLRD0Bxypj71AYaT%2FAlbion-Cycling-2019%3Fnode-id%3D39%253A2206"